priyanisabde15/PlanetWeightStimulator/README.md

 # PlanetWeightStimulator
 # 🌍 Planetary Force Calculator
-A very simple, very beginner friendly project.
+A very simple, very beginner friendly mini - project.

 Ever wondered how much you'd weigh on Mars?
 This interactive web app calculates gravitational force using Newton's second law (F = ma) for different planets.
 Just click a planet, enter your mass, and discover your weight across the solar system!